Bridge to Ph.D. Program in the Natural Sciences

 The Bridge Program strongly encourages applicants from historically underrepresented groups, including but not limited to:

 - Blacks/African Americans;

 - Pacific Islanders.

-The application deadline for the Bridge Program is May 1, 2013.
+The application deadline for the Bridge Program is May 1, 2014.
 The number of slots available for scholars entering the program in 2014 is yet to be determined.
 Applicants will be notified of acceptance by early June 2014, and those accepted to the Program must be able to begin working as full-time RAs during the month of July 2014.

 For details on how to apply, click here.